 - Where seeking

-This company is seeking new franchisees in the following international regions: Asia, Australia/New Zealand, Middle East, Europe (Eastern), Europe (Western), Mexico
+This company is offering new franchisees in the following international regions: Africa, Asia, Middle East, Europe (Eastern), Europe (Western), Central America, Canada, South America, Mexico

 - # of Units

 Here’s what you need to know if you’re interested in opening a Carvel franchise.

 Financial Requirements & Ongoing Fees

 Here’s what you can expect to spend to start the business and what ongoing fees the franchisor charges throughout the life of the business.